onrocket/launch/README.md

 ### Command pre test

-A command that has a test associated will run the test prior to running the command itslef, so a command named `03_install_webservice_test` would be run before 03_install_webservice and if the test command returns an exit code of 0 03_install_webservice will not be run.
+A command that has a test associated will run the test prior to running the command itself, so a command named `03_install_webservice_test` would be run before `03_install_webservice` and if the test command returns an exit code of 0 `03_install_webservice` will not be run.

-This way, commands to 'enforce' the installation of packages for instance will only be executed if the '_test' command of a given command sequence returns a true value of 1 or more.
+This way, commands to 'enforce' the installation of packages for instance will only be executed if the `_test`' command of a given command sequence returns a non zero value.